 Regional Pioneers will be asked to set-up an impact-led business project to develop within their own organisation

-Industry professionals and entrepreneurs who volunteer to work with a group at one or more of the Challenge Summits.
+Industry professionals and entrepreneurs who volunteer to work with a group at one or more of the mentoring sessions.
 They will work with innovators offering guidance and advice on creating new business models through to specialist Challenge related knowledge.

 Future Founders can apply to take part in one Challenge.
-There will be an option on your application form to indicate which Challenge Summit you would like to attend to gain more information to help inform your activity.
+There will be an option on your application form to indicate which Challenge pathway you have chosen.
+You are still able to access the resources and insights for the other Challenges.

 The Ingenuity Programme takes place from September 2020 to March 2021.
-To be eligible to submit a business plan, we expect Future Founders and Regional Pioneers to engage in at least 20 hours of the Develop Platform and attend their chosen one-day Challenge Summit (in person or online).
+To be eligible to submit a business plan, we expect Future Founders and Regional Pioneers to engage in at least 20 hours of the Develop Platform and attend their chosen half-day Challenge Summit and half-day mentoring session.

 If your business plan is shortlisted, you will be expected to pitch to a regional panel, and may be invited to attend the national Ingenuity Week.